FaresEisa/Supply-Chain-Management-System/README.md

-Build
+Build in vs

-install missing packages
+install missing packages in vs powershell

-migration
+migration in vs powershell

-sql queries
+run sql queries in ssms

-rebuild
+rebuild in vs

-run program
+run program in vs

+open browser to listening port